steph-xue/portfolio/README.md

    - The photos, buttons, and containers have different hover and focus effects that give it a more interactive feel
  - Navbar scrolling animation
    - The navbar displays a seemless transition when the user scrolls down from the top of the page which changes the color of the background of the navbar and brings it along with the user
- - Image gallery
+ - Randomized photography gallery
-   - The about me page contains an image gallery that generates a selection of random photos to view every time the page is refreshed
+   - The about me page contains a photograph gallery that generates a selection of random photos to view every time the refresh button is pressed or the page is refreshed
-   - Each photo when clicked on will bring a closer view of the image with its description
+   - Each photo when clicked on will bring up a full screen view of the image with its description
  - Projects screenshot carousel
    - The projects page contains a screenshot carousel for each project
    - The screenshot carosel allows the user to scroll through thumbnails of different screenshot images of the project to view, open the image in full screen, as well as press play to view an animated slide show of all the project images
+ - Experiences navigation bar
+   - Viewers can use the navigation bar at the top of the experiences bag to automatically bring them to the desired section of experiences to view using smooth scrolling
 <br><br>

 ## Languages & Frameworks